AMWA-TV/is-08/docs/Behaviour.md

 See the [Timestamps](#Timestamps) section for more details on the required interpretation of the timestamps for scheduled activations.

 Once an activation has been completed the resulting changes to the map MUST be reflected in the `active` endpoint.
 The `activation` object in the `active` endpoint MUST contain the details of the last activation to have taken place.

+Changes to the underlying Device's channel mapping behaviour (whether initiated by IS-08 or not) are reflected immediately into the Active Map `map`.
+Therefore the action of the most recent `activation` (or any previous activation) could have been overwritten.
+The only certain way to determine if the current behaviour is what the Client requires is to examine the `map`.

 #### Activation Responses